Experienced Representation Against Murder And Homicide Charges

 It is possible to protect yourself even before you are charged.
 If the police have charged you with murder, then your defense must begin immediately.
 Attorney Stone, has experience defending against the most serious felony criminal charges, including:

 Free Initial Consultation With A Former Prosecutor

-As a former Assistance District Attorney, Mr. Stone will zealously defend your rights.
-Mr. Stone is committed to personal attention and respect for his clients, and he personally handles every aspect of your case.
+As a former assistant district attorney, Mr. Stone will zealously defend your rights.
+He is committed to offering personal attention to and respect for his clients, and he personally handles every aspect of your case.